iPhone 15 Pro rumored to pack big design changes, zero buttons

-(Pocket-lint) - Apple's upcoming iPhone 15 Pro and iPhone 15 Pro Max will reportedly ditch the clicky buttons in favour of solid-state ones, among other big changes.
+Apple's upcoming iPhone 15 Pro and iPhone 15 Pro Max will reportedly ditch the clicky buttons in favour of solid-state ones, among other big changes.

 Alongside the move to volume and power buttons that don't actually move, Apple is now also rumoured to have designs on using a new titanium frame for the entire device, adding more RAM in the process.
 All of these changes are expected to be exclusive to the iPhone 15 Pro and iPhone 15 Pro Max models, however.
 Those buying the standard iPhone 15 and iPhone 15 Plus will not benefit from these changes.